 Click Register to continue.

 From the sub-menu select Certificates & secrets and then New client secret

 Give the client secret a name and select how long you want it to be valid, then click Add

 The new client secret will appear at the bottom of this window.
 Make a note of it because it won’t remain visible.

 Next, select API permissions from the side menu and then Add permission

 You will be presented with a Request API permissions pane.
-From the Microsoft APIs tab scroll down to and select Azure Active Directory Graph, under the Supported legacy APIs section.
+From the Microsoft APIs tab and select Microsoft Graph.

 Select Delegate permissions.
 From the exposed options expand Directory and select Directory.Read.All also expand User and select User.Read

 Next, select Application permissions.
 Expand Directory and select Directory.Read.All

 At the bottom of the window click Add permission to close.